arthurmde/api-spacex-backend/README.md

 REFERENCE: https://geshan.com.np/blog/2020/09/take-home-coding-challenges-outshine-competition/

 * I created a CLI tool to perform the queries
-* I did not remove entries with blank or incomple values.
+* I did not remove entries with blank or incomplete values.
 Although they may be considered invalid, there is no specific requirement regarding invalid data in the challenge's description.
 Incomplete data may be useful in some contexts.
+* The CLI app does not handle wrong inputs and other edge cases that are out of the scope of this challenge

 ## Solution formulation